 Prepare the filling

-- Wash the fruit then grate about 1 teaspoon of zest from each.
+- Wash the orange, lemon and lime then grate about 1 teaspoon of zest from each.
 Make sure you only get the coloured zest as this is where all the flavour is.
-Try not to get any of the white pith from under the zest as this is bitter.
+Try not to get any of the white pith from under the zest as this is inclined to be bitter.
 Set this aside to sprinkle on top of the assembled tart.

 - Squeeze approximately 2 tablespoons juice from each fruit.

 - Pour the greek yoghurt and condensed milk into a mixing bowl.
-Add the fruit juice and mix to combine.
+Add the citrus juice and mix to combine.

 Assemble the tart